 There will be a three-year verification cycle including an initial verification audit, surveillance audits in the following two years, and a re-verification audit in the fourth year prior to expiration of the verification statement.
-In order to maintain compliance, the frequency of each audit will be once per year.
+In order to maintain compliance, the frequency of each audit will depend on the level of performance from each program.
+For more information refer to tiers of compliance on page 19.

 Audit Definition First year: Should be carried out for first-time verification.
-Initial verification audit Scope : Covers the three levels, Entity, Post-Harvest and Production Units, by following the defined sampling procedure.
+Initial verification audit Scope: Covers the three levels, Entity, Post-Harvest and Production Units, by following the defined sampling procedure.
+Purpose: To verify compliance with the Requirements.
+Second and third year: Surveillance audits Should include 1 audit per year with a frequency of every 12 months depending on the level compliance of the previous year.
+Basic compliance: Re-audit in 1 year Intermediate compliance: Re-audit in 1 year Full compliance: If full compliance was achieved in year 1 or 2 than in the following year the entity must submit a revised context and roadmap to Puratos for sign off.
+External audit conducted again either in 2 years or in the 4th year for recertification.
+Scope: Covers the three levels, Entity, Post-Harvest and Production Units.
+For Production Units, the necessary sample size is calculated as half the sample size of Production Units.
+Purpose: To ensure the continuing implementation of the Requirements.
+Noncompliance: Corrective actions must be completed within 60 days, or the Entity loses its verification Fourth year: Re-Verification audit Should be carried out after 3 years of verification, a maximum of 90 days before the expiry date of the verification statement.
+Scope: Covers the whole system (from the farm to the Processing and Production Units) and supporting documentations: Full sample size of Production Unit applies.

-Purpose : To verify compliance with the Requirements.
-Noncompliance: The Entity cannot be verified as Cacao- Trace Standard compliant, but Puratos can propose a transition 2 period of 1 year Second and third year: Should include 1 audit per year with a frequency of every 12 months.
-Surveillance audits Scope: Covers the three levels, Entity, Post-Harvest and Production Units.
-For Production Units, the necessary sample size is calculated as half the square root of the total number of Production Units.
-Purpose : To ensure the continuing implementation of the Requirements.
-Noncompliance: Corrective actions must be completed within 90 days, or the Entity loses its verification Fourth year: Re-Verification audit Should be carried out after 3 years of verification, a maximum of 90 days before the expiry date of the verification statement. dudit Scope: Covers the whole system (from the farm to the Processing and Production Units) and supporting documentations.
 Purpose: To evaluate the continuous fulfilment of and improvements relating to the Requirements.
-Noncompliance: Corrective actions must be completed before expiry of the current verification statement, or the Entity loses its status.
+Noncompliance: Corrective actions must be completed within 60 days, or the Entity loses its status.
 Program expansion In the case that the farmer group (Production-Unit) has grown by more than 10% (through new additions), then the sampling method used in the initial verification audit will be applied.